 Most housing contracts are made with a group of people and come with “Joint and Several Liability”.
 This means that everyone listed on the contract is responsible for each other.
 It doesn’t matter who broke the window or who left without paying rent, everyone is responsible.
 So you need to make sure you know and trust those you are planning to live with.

 You may not have yet formed a group of people to live with.
 That’s ok, some students prefer to live with people they don’t know – although we do suggest you have some “getting to know you” meetings before you agree to live together.
 A great way to find people is through the Home Run message board and the official uea(su) housing group on Facebook where students can post and chat about forming a group.

 Where to look

-Think about what sort of area you might want to live in and check some areas out before you start shortlisting houses.
+Only you know what sort of house you want to live in.
+Think about what sort of area you might want to live in and check some areas out before you start shortlisting accommodation.
 Things to consider: